The Rich Diversity of the Harrison Hot Springs Naturehood

 This incredible biodiversity provides the perfect environment for a host of species that rely on the salmon as a food source.
 In addition to the thousands of bald eagles that descend on Harrison Mills every fall, seals, seagulls, bears and sturgeon all rely on the spawning salmon.

-To get a chance to see some of the beauty surrounding Harrison Hot Springs check out one of our great hikes or paddle yourself down the Harrison River.
+To get a chance to see some of the beauty of Harrison Lake or other natural wonders surrounding Harrison Hot Springs check out one of our great hikes or paddle yourself down the Harrison River.
 Looking for an easier way to see the sights then climb aboard one of our boat tour companies: